Always nice to be with you and to hear from such a great audience.

 Fundamental difference in approaches.

-Um we also are gonna have uh John Linder, Congressman John Linder, who you know, uh and and Neil Bortz uh are gonna be there to talk about the uh the fair tax, which is uh that and the and and uh Steve Forbes' concept of an optional flat tax are two of the big interesting dialogues underway, uh and we think people ought to have a chance to to look at these kind of ideas.
+We also are going to have John Linder, Congressman John Linder, who you know, and Neil Borts are going to be there to talk about the fair tax, which is that and Steve Forbes' concept of an optional flat tax are two of the big interesting dialogues underway.

-We we believe that America needs new solutions more than it needs more 30-second ads or more campaign consultants or whatever.
+We believe that America needs new solutions more than it needs more 30-second ads or more campaign consultants or whatever.

-And so on September 27th, the anniversary of the contract with America, we will have a workshop nationwide uh on the internet, and then uh on on September the twenty-ninth on it on Saturday, we will have an expanded workshop so that anybody who wants to, Democrat, Republican, or independent, at no cost to yourselves, uh, can get involved on the internet and can see the kind of ideas that are available and the kind of possibilities that are available.
+And then on September the 29th, on Saturday, we will have an expanded workshop so that anybody who wants to, Democrat, Republican, or Independent, at no cost to yourselves, can get involved on the Internet and can see the kind of ideas that are available and the kind of possibilities that are available.

-Well, I I said to you before that it sounds like an excellent platform to step off of or from to announce that you're running for president of the United States.
+Well, I said to you before that it sounds like an excellent platform to step off of or from to announce that you're running for president of the United States.

 Why isn't there some sense of what has Detroit been doing wrong?